Relativistic Black-Scholes model: Heat, Dirac and the telegraphers

 \subsection{Underling Poisson process}

-Let us first start with the well known fact that the Wiener process, $W_t$, underlies the heat equation (this observation, of course, dates back to the beginning of the last century \cite{Einstein, Smoluchowski}).
+Let us first start with the well known fact that the Wiener process, $W_t$, underlies the heat equation.
 We consider a particle on a line that follows a simple random walk (probability $1/2$ of going to the right or left).
 Given time $t$ define $p(x,t)$ as the probability density of a particle at point $x$.
-It follows that for small $\Delta t$ and $\Delta x$ this density must satisfy

-Performing the Taylor expansion we observe that the 1st order derivative terms in $x$ cancel and hence the continuum limit $\Delta t \to 0$, $\Delta x \to 0$ is nontrivial only if $(\Delta x)^2/\Delta t$ is non zero in the limit.
-The resulting equation is

-where $\sigma^2:=\lim_{\Delta t \to 0}(\Delta x)^2/\Delta t$, i.e. the heat equation.
-On the other hand, in the limit considered, a simple random walk becomes the Brownian motion.
+Then it can be easily shown that, in the limit of infinitesimal steps, $p(x,t)$ satisfies the heat equation.
+On the other hand, in the same limit considered, a simple random walk becomes the Brownian motion.
 In particular the coordinate of the particle is given by

 hence $W_t$ underlies the heat equation.
 This derivation is a bit sketchy (for a rigorous treatment see e.g. \cite{Shreve} or \cite{Oksendal}) however it is very intuitive and useful for further generalizations/modifications.